-Staff Supports

-- Step 1- The program has a written wage structure. - Step 2 Program offers one of the approved staff supports to employees. - Step 3 Program offers two of the approved staff supports to employees. - Step 4 & 5 Programs offers three or more of the approved staff supports to employee
+Staff Supports · Step 1- The program has a written wage structure.
+Step 2 - Program offers one of the approved staff supports to employees.
+Step 3 - Program offers two of the approved staff supports to employees.
+Step 4 & 5 - Programs offers three or more of the approved staff supports to employee Program Administration Step 1 - Program completes an annual program self-assessment.

-Program Administration

-- Step 1 Program completes an annual program self-assessment. - Step 2 Program completes a continuous improvement plan, which includes a minimum of one goal and action steps toward completing the goal, using results from self-assessment.
+Step 2 - Program completes a continuous improvement plan, which includes a minimum of one goal and action steps toward completing the goal, using results from self-assessment.

-- Step 3 Program completes an annual continuous improvement plan, which includes a minimum of two goals and actions steps toward completing the goals, using results from the self-assessments.
-Input from staff and family also are included in developing the continuous improvement plan. - Step 4 & 5 Program annual continuous improvement plan has strategies to engage community partners to support child and family outcomes.
+Step 3 - Program completes an annual continuous improvement plan, which includes a minimum of two goals and action steps toward completing the goals, using results from the self-assessments.
+Input from staff and family also are included in developing the continuous improvement plan.

+Step 4 & 5 - Program annual continuous improvement plan has strategies to engage community partners to support child and family outcomes.
 The program conducts an annual survey with families, identified stakeholders and/or community partners to review accomplishment of program goals.